OPC UA vs MQTT Sparkplug B: The Industrial Connectivity Decision (2026)

 Can OPC UA run over MQTT?

-How do their security models compare?
+How do their security models compare, and what’s the most common real-world failure?

 Further Reading